-With their shiny, crackly tops, firm, chewy corners, heavy, melty, and a little gooey, centers, these Nutella Brownies leave nothing to be desired in terms of flavor or texture.
-They’re also very easy to make — even though I’m slightly obsessed with my KitchenAid, I occasionally try to create a recipe that can be easily stirred by hand, and these absolutely can be.
+With their shiny, crackly tops, firm, chewy corners, heavy, melty, and slightly gooey centers, these Nutella Brownies leave nothing to be desired in terms of flavor or texture.
+They’re also very easy to make!

-They’re pretty rich (because… Nutella) and I enjoyed them most when I cut them into bite-sized little squares and popped them into my mouth one after the other.
+They’re pretty rich (because… Nutella) and I enjoyed them most when I cut them into bite-sized little squares.
+Great for popping in your mouth one after another (after another, after another…).

 - 1 cup unsalted butter melted & cooled at least 10 minutes (226g)

-- 2 eggs + 1 egg yolk room temperature
+- 2 large eggs + 1 egg yolk room temperature

 - 2 teaspoons cornstarch (cornflour UK)

 - ½ teaspoon baking powder

 - ¼ cup additional Nutella chocolate hazelnut spread optional, for topping (70g)